fiboa/geojson-validator/README.md

 ## Development

+In a development environment use:
+- `npm run create-schema --` instead of `fiboa-geojson-validator create-schema`
-In a development environment use `npm run validator --` instead of `fiboa-geojson-validator`.
+- `npm run validate --` instead of `fiboa-geojson-validator validate`